If you are looking for a quick and easy meal to feed a crowd, this Instant Pot Johnny Marzetti recipe is your answer!

 The time that we spend preparing on the weekend makes our weeknights run much smoother.
 In addition, it helps us stay away from those last-minute worries deciding what’s for dinner.

-But we also use the time to brown up a few pounds of ground beef.
+But we also use the time to brown up a few pounds of ground beef and sausage.
 This is a huge time saver when it comes to making weeknight meals.

 Then all we have to do is pull the cooked meat out of the refrigerator and throw everything together.